Why Professional Writing at Champlain?

 - All the Professional Writing faculty actively write and publish in their respective fields-an essential factor in keeping the program at the forefront of change.

 - In addition to a wide range of creative options, the Professional Writing program offers workplace-ready courses such as publishing, grant writing, copy-editing and technical writing.

-- All Professional Writing students take a sequence of Portfolio classes that teach them how to create their own website and online portfolio, how to use social media to drive traffic to their site, how to develop professional contacts and working relationships, how to contact editors and publishers, how to navigate ethical and legal issues in the profession, and how to craft practical survival tools such as resumes, pitch letters, and business cards.
+- All Professional Writing students take a sequence of portfolio classes that teach them how to create their own website and online portfolio, use social media to drive traffic to their site, develop professional contacts and working relationships, contact editors and publishers, navigate ethical and legal issues in the profession, and craft practical survival tools such as resumes, pitch letters and business cards.

 - Professional Writing students typically take one or two internships over the course of their program, which gives them stellar resume listings and recommendations.

-- Professional Writing students have studied in Tibet, Nepal, New Zealand, Israel, Italy, France, England, Spain, Australia, and India.
-Currently one of our seniors is spending a year in Serbia and Bosnia, studying and writing about genocide.
+- Professional Writing students have studied in Tibet, Nepal, New Zealand, Israel, Italy, France, England, Spain, Australia, Portugal, Bosnia, and India.
+You also may spend a semester at Champlain's campuses in Dublin and Montreal.